natanovia/guides/best-practices/README.md

   change can be solved with another migration.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
+* Don't name methods after database columns in the same class.

 Bundler
 -------